 To learn more about Android App Bundles, consult the following resources.

-- PlayCore API sample, which demonstrates usage of the PlayCore API to request and download dynamic features.
+- PlayCore API sample, which demonstrates usage of the PlayCore API to request and download on-demand features.

 - Your First Android App Bundle,

 a codelab that explores the basic principles of Android App Bundles and

 shows you how to quickly get started with building your own using Android

 Studio.
 This codelab also explores how to test your app bundles using